 730L.
 Service Learning: Tutoring.
 (1) Practical experiences in classrooms with focus on tutoring and assisting with preparation for standardized testing.
 Includes field work and reflection.
+Pass/Fall

-Pass/Fall influences on the school curriculum.
+731. Foundations of Curriculum Development.
+(3) Philosophical, psychological, and social influences on the school curriculum.
 Examination of both theoretical and practical curriculum patterns for the modern school.
 Processes of curriculum development, including the leadership function of administration and research.